Faskill/Twitter-Sentiment-Analysis/Blog/P7_03_Blog_Post.md

 flat_labels = list(np.concatenate(labels).flat)
 ```

-The results of this API are underwhelming for our Twitter data, **it only reaches an accuracy of 0.72**.
+The results of this API are moderate for our Twitter data, **it reaches an accuracy of 0.76**.

 These results are not very good for a paid algorithm that still takes time to run because the number of records
 that it can analyze is limited to 10/request, which is why I would not currently advise this method.